mukhammedofficial/coursera-final-project-/README.md

 This project is part of the final assignment for the IBM course “Getting Started with Git and GitHub”.

-It provides a simple Bash script to calculate simple interest based on user input.
+It provides a simple Bash script named simple-interest.sh to calculate simple interest based on user input.

 ⸻